bfansports/CloudTranscode/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sportarchive/CloudTranscode?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/sportarchive/CloudTranscode/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/sportarchive/CloudTranscode/?branch=master)

+# Updates

+AWS anounced AWS Step Functions which is basically an AWS implementation of our decider.
+You will describe your execution flow visually, it will generate a "plan" and then executes Lambda functions or activities in workers.
+This new services will be great for CloudTranscode as it will simplify the setup greatly.
+It will remove the need for a Decider.
+We could also get rid of the InputPoller.php and initiate workflow directly from the client applications.

+We will work on moving to this soon.
+If you are interested in participating, let us know!

 # What is Cloud Transcode ?
 Cloud Transcode (CT) is your own distributed transcoding stack.
 With it you can transcode media files in a distributed way, at scale.